RealDrJester/OpenRailsLink/readme.txt

 3. "Instrument Lights" sends Pantograph 1.
 4. Can't seem to find a way to add other joysticks, like Thrustmaster MFD1.
 But At least Saitek Switch Panel works.
 5. I do not own other Saitek panels, so I cannot add or test them.
 This will be up to you.
+6. Some buttons sent by the program will cause the game to crash.
+Either because the ID is wrong, or the game is not prepared to receive them.
+Caution is advised when clicking them randomly.
+7. Some IDs seems not to match.
+Until I find the proper IDs, it will be left based on what the AI found.
+Like "Instrument Lights" raises and lowers the Pantograph.